p-schlickmann/beaches-geocordinates-crawler/README.md

 # Why I used Pytesseract and Pillow for this scraper?

-Google searches are protected, it's impossible to build a normal scraper for this, after one or two results it will throw StaleElementNotReferencedError and you can not fix that, beacause it´s a protective measure taken by google to protect their info from being scraped.
+Google searches are protected, it's impossible to build a normal scraper for this, after one or two results it will throw StaleElementReferenceError and you can not fix that, beacause it´s a protective measure taken by google to protect their info from being scraped.
 So I used Selenium printscreen, I cut the image with Pillow and read the image information with Pytesseract